 Shoot for a max of 5 points for each quadrant so as you develop the points into actionable strategies, you don't get overwhelmed.

-The SWOT analysis helps to lay the groundwork for future marketing opportunities, but you also need to make sure your branding, messaging, strategies and tactics are on point.
-Have a quick call with us to cover a complimentary analysis of your marketing:
+The SWOT analysis helps to lay the groundwork for future marketing opportunities, but you also need to make sure your content marketing strategies and tactics are on point.
+Have a quick call with us to cover a quick discussion about your marketing:

 There are a number of beneficial outcomes from the time and effort you've put into your SWOT Analysis.
 We broke them down into Marketing and Business related.

-At Dakota Ridge, we use the Cohesive Marketing methodology (here's an article for more info about that), so the 2 other pieces your SWOT analysis can support in building out your marketing foundation are:
+The 2 pieces your SWOT analysis can support in building out your marketing foundation are:

 Your marketing goals.
 Whether you use OKRs, like we help companies with, or KPIs, the items in your SWOT can help in setting future marketing goals for your business.